eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/block-spacing/README.md

 This rule enforces consistent spacing inside an open block token and the next token on the same line.
 This rule also enforces consistent spacing inside a close block token and previous token on the same line.

+This rule adds support for TypeScript related blocks (interfaces, object type literals and enums).

 ## Options

 This rule has a string option: